 Twitter (now X) — is the pulse of the internet.
-It’s the place where news breaks faster than in the media.
-For affiliate marketers, political strategists, and brands, it’s a unique platform for engaging with a "live" audience.
-However, beneath its outward simplicity lies a complex security ecosystem.
-Twitter is famous for its "Shadowbans" and instant blocks for suspicious activity.
+It is the place where news breaks faster than in the mainstream media.
+For political consultants, SMM specialists, and brands, it is a unique platform for engaging with a "live" audience.
+However, behind its outward simplicity lies a complex security ecosystem.
+Twitter strictly monitors traffic quality and may restrict accounts for suspicious network activity.

-This guide will explain why to use a proxy for Twitter, how to utilize the app's hidden settings, and what type of IP to choose to avoid landing in "Twitter Jail" (a ban).
+This guide will explain why to use a proxy for Twitter, how to utilize the app settings, and what type of IP to choose to maintain a high trust level for the account and ensure stable operation.

 📌 Part 1.
 Why Do You Need a Proxy for Twitter?
 (4 Key Tasks)

-Usage scenarios for proxies in Twitter have their own specifics:
+Proxy usage scenarios for Twitter have their own specific characteristics:

-The Problem: Twitter is paranoid.
-If you log into an account from Germany but your IP is identified as a Russian data center, Twitter will immediately demand confirmation via phone number.
+Problem: If you log into an account from Germany, but your IP is identified as a data center in another region, Twitter may require additional confirmation via a phone number.

-The Solution: Using a high-quality residential proxy from the country the account is linked to reduces the frequency of SMS confirmation requests ("checkpoints") by 70%.Scraping (Data Collection and Analytics)
+Solution: Using a high-quality residential proxy from the country the account is linked to provides smoother access and minimizes connection interruptions by 70%.Analytics and Open Data Collection

 The Twitter API has become expensive and limited.
-Many analysts collect data on trends and audience sentiment directly from pages.
+Many analysts collect trend data directly from pages.

-The Problem: Rate Limits.
-Twitter temporarily blocks an IP if the page is refreshed too frequently from it.
+Problem: Rate Limits.
+Twitter temporarily blocks an IP when there is a high frequency of requests from a single address.

-The Solution: Rotating residential proxies allow you to make thousands of requests by changing the IP every time, making parsing invisible to the protection systems.Access from Blocked Regions
+Solution: Rotating residential proxies allow you to distribute requests by changing the IP every time, which helps effectively collect open data without overloading the platform's servers.Ensuring a Stable Connection

 🖥️ Part 2.
 How It Works: Built-in Settings vs. External